ART 13 3-D Design Concepts, San Jose State University, Spring 2014

 Park(ing) Day September 20, 2013

 Assignment 1: You have 2 weeks to individually design and create an abstracted element for our fluorescent Pink Park In A Parking Space, using wood, aluminum, plastic, and recycled materials.
 Use tools such as the table saw, band saw, compound miter saw, belt sander, disc sander, shear cutter, sheet roller, amongst others, in the SJSU Art & Design Shop.
 We will team up with the Greenbelt Alliance and the City of San Jose to obtain 2 parking spaces for the entire day and participate in the international event Park(ing) Day.
 For more info about Park(ing) Day visit: parkingday.org.
-We will work as a class to create a cohesive final product and create an event around our Pink Park In A Parking Space for the entire day, including a cotton candy machine.
+We will work as a class to create a cohesive final product and create an event around our Pink Park In A Parking Space for the entire day.

 Toys and Play